itzkinleydorji/NESSUS/Universal_Web_Server_Audit_Policy/Readme.md

 - Upload the .nessus file you just downloaded

-- Create a scan using this imported policy
+- Create a new scan using this imported policy
+- Look for your imported policy under a category like:
+     "User-Defined"
 - Launch it against your web server
 ##### Thank You --- Kinley Dorji